 “Our Appalachian, quonsets, and gutter-connect houses have historically withstood the test of time through many hurricanes and snow storms,” says Leigh Dodd of The Greenhouse Company of South Carolina.
 “We have the ability to customize our frames to fit the grower’s design requirements.”

-”Most of the structures we manufacture are designed to meet the local wind and snow load requirements for that area,” says Greg Ellis, Director of Commercial Sales at Nexus.
+”Most of the structures we manufacture are designed to meet the local wind and snow load requirements for that area,” says Greg Ellis, Director of Commercial Sales at Nexus/Rough Bros.
 “Engineering a structure for heavier wind and snow load isn’t necessarily a different structure, but rather one that utilizes bigger or stronger materials in the steel components involved (i.e., columns, trusses, roof purlins etc.).”

 Alquimi Renewables and its technology group Island AgTech, together with its strategic engineering partner Sprung Structures Ltd, based in Calgary, Alberta, have finalized development of the first fully certified Category 5 hurricane resistant greenhouse and blackhouse applications.

 The greenhouse structures have been specifically engineered to secure investment in the first commercial scale protected agriculture production in regions constantly threatened by climate change and cyclonic weather events including hurricanes and typhoons.
 The company is focused on islands in the Caribbean and Pacific as well as affected U.S. regions.
 The customized growhouse systems will support all forms of hydroponic classifications, as well as soil-based farming and medical cannabis production.

 Sprung has been in operation for more than 100 years, and has built more than 12,000 structures in more than 90 countries using its proprietary stressed-membrane engineering.
 Many of those buildings were built to Cat5 standards and proved indestructible through actual hurricane and typhoon events.